North East Sight Matters

 To create an accessible safe environment for sight impaired children and young people to try different experiences that will inspire their creativity and encourage them to be more independent and self-aware on their life’s journey.

-Being a Social Enterprise means that we do not automatically receive funding and have to work hard to receive any grants as a lot of funders will only fund charities.
+We do not receive any statutory funding and work tirelessly to gain grants to support our work.
 We can sell services and commit to reinvesting any profits into achieving our social objectives.
-Ours are to support children, young people and their families, especially through not exclusively those with sight impairment issues to improve their quality of life through the provision of valuable skills training, activities and events in order that they can become more independent and self-aware on their life’s journey.
+Ours are to support children, young people and their families, especially through not exclusively those with sight impairment issues to improve their quality of life through the provision of valuable skills training, activities and events so that they can become more independent and self-aware on their life’s journey.

 We engage with sight-impaired children and young people and their families who live in the North East.
 The areas we cover include Northumberland, Tyne & Wear, Co.
 Durham, and Tees Valley.

-We organise family events and activities to encourage support networks and friendships plus opportunities that may not otherwise be accessible or available to this group.
+We organise free activities and family events to encourage support networks and friendships, often creating opportunities that may not otherwise be accessible or available to this group.

 We are committed to:

-• Work primarily with visually impaired children and young people
+• Working primarily with sight-impaired children and young people

-• Offer a range of exciting activities to children and families affected by sight loss
+• Offering a range of beneficial, accessible activities to develop learning experiences for children and their families affected by sight impairments

-• Develop ongoing programmes of skills and social activities to improve self-confidence, increase support networks, form friendships and provide opportunities for young vision impaired people
+• Developing ongoing programmes of skills and social activities to improve self-confidence, increase support networks, develop friendships, and provide opportunities for young sight-impaired people

-• Plan, develop and deliver informative and practical competence training so that children and young people can learn appropriate, safe, and adapted methods of valuable life skills
+• Planning, developing, and delivering informative and practical competence training so that children and young people can learn appropriate, safe, and adapted methods of valuable life skills

 • Arranging social and informative events for parents/carers and professionals

-• Provide training and web-based learning platforms to a range of organisations and individuals
+• Providing Vision Impairment Awareness Training to a range of organisations and individuals

 How to get involved: